-AP English Literature and Composition is considered very hard, with class alumnae rating it 7.4/10 for overall difficulty (the 3rd-most-difficult out of the 28 large AP classes surveyed).
+- AP English Literature and Composition is considered very hard, with class alumnae rating it 7.3/10 for overall difficulty

-The pass rate is higher than other AP classes, with 77% graduating with a 3 or higher.
+- The pass rate is slightly higher than other AP classes, with 72% graduating with a 3 or higher

 Although AP Lit is rated as one of the hardest courses, alumnae reviewers found the course enjoyable and manageable, especially with regular practice of mock exams and writing.